Eduardo Valente da Fonseca

-Eduardo Valente da Fonseca (Aveiro, 1928–2003) is a Portuguese writer.
-He has collaborated on literary supplements for journals such as Comércio do Porto and the Jornal de Notícias, as well as Vértice and the Jornal de Letras.
-Other than writing features for journals and children's literature, he is also a poet.
+Eduardo Valente da Fonseca (Aveiro, 1928–2003) was a Portuguese writer.
+He collaborated on literary supplements for journals such as Comércio do Porto, Jornal de Notícias, Vértice and the Jornal de Letras.
+Other than writing features for journals and children's literature, he was also a poet.

 His poem "Canto do Ceifeiro", with music by Francisco Fernandes was included in the LP "Cancões da Cidade Nova", by Francisco Fanhais.